RSS-Bridge/rss-bridge/docs/05_Bridge_API/02_BridgeAbstract.md

 ## Adding parameters to a bridge

 Parameters are specified as part of the bridge class.
-An empty list of parameters is defined as `const PARAMETERS = array();`
+An empty list of parameters is defined as `const PARAMETERS = [];`

 <details><summary>Show example</summary><div>